happinessozoemena/cypress-login-tests/README.md

+## Why I Chose Cypress Instead of Puppeteer

+Purpose-Built for Testing

+Cypress is designed specifically for end-to-end testing, with built-in support for assertions, test runner, and time-travel debugging.

+Puppeteer is a general-purpose browser automation library (great for web scraping or simple scripting), not testing-specific.

+Better Developer Experience

+Cypress provides an interactive Test Runner that shows each test step and its result in real time with a snapshot of the app state.

+Easier debugging thanks to time-travel and built-in stack traces.

+Built-in Assertions & Wait Handling

+Cypress automatically waits for elements to appear or load—no need for manual wait() or retry logic.

+Puppeteer requires more manual handling for waits, increasing test flakiness.

+Faster Setup for Web UI Testing

+Cypress comes preloaded with testing tools (Mocha, Chai, etc.), while Puppeteer would require extra setup and integration.

 # 🔐 Cypress Automated Test Suite - Login Page

 This repository contains an automated test suite built using **Cypress** and the **Page Object Model (POM)** for testing the login functionality of [The Internet Herokuapp](https://the-internet.herokuapp.com/login).